Aaron Shackell

-Aaron Shackell (/ˈʃækəl/ SHAK-əl; born September 8, 2004) is an American swimmer and 2024 Summer Olympics team member for the United States.
-Shackell qualified at the 2024 US Olympic Swimming Team Trials where he placed first in the 400m freestyle.
+Aaron Shackell (/ˈʃækəl/ SHAK-əl; born September 8, 2004) is an American swimmer who trained and competed with the Carmel Swim Club in Carmel, Indiana and was a 2024 Paris Olympics team member for the United States.
+Shackell qualified for the U.S. team at the 2024 US Olympic Swimming Team Trials where he placed first in the 400m freestyle with a time of 3:45.46, later placing eighth in the finals of the event at the 2024 Paris Olympics with a time of 3:47.00.

-Personal life
+Early life

-Shackell's father, Nicholas, was also an Olympic swimmer, representing Great Britain at the 1996 Summer Olympics in the 100m freestyle.
-His sister Alex has also qualified for the 2024 US Olympic team after placing second in 200m butterfly and sixth in 200m freestyle.
+Shackell was born September 8, 2004 in Mission Viejo, California.
+From a strong family of swimmers, Aaron's father, Nicholas, was also an Olympic swimmer who competed for Auburn University, and represented Great Britain at the 1996 Atlanta Olympics in the 100m freestyle.
+His sister Alex also qualified for the 2024 US Olympic team with Aaron, after placing second in 200m butterfly and sixth in 200m freestyle at the U.S. trials.
+Aaron's brother Andrew, also competed at the 2024 swimming trails in Indianapolis, though he did not qualify for the U.S. team.